gohugoio/hugo/docs/content/templates/overview.md

 weight: 10
 ---

-Hugo uses the excellent go html/template library for its template engine.
+Hugo uses the excellent Go html/template library for its template engine.
 It is an extremely lightweight engine that provides a very small amount of logic.
-In our experience that it is just the right amount of logic to be able to create a good static website.
+In our experience it is just the right amount of logic to be able to create a good static website.

 While Hugo has a number of different template roles, most complete websites can be built using just a small number of template files.
 Please don’t be afraid of the variety of different template roles.
-They are enable Hugo to build very complicated sites.
+They enable Hugo to build very complicated sites.
 Most sites will only need to create a [/layouts/\_default/single.html](/templates/content) & [/layouts/\_default/list.html](/templates/list)

-If you are new to go's templates the [go template primer](/layout/go-templates) is a great place to start.
+If you are new to Go's templates, the [Go Template Primer](/layout/go-templates) is a great place to start.

-If you are familiar with go’s templates, Hugo provides some [additional template functions](/templates/functions) and [variables](/templates/variables) you will want to be familiar with.
+If you are familiar with Go’s templates, Hugo provides some [additional template functions](/templates/functions) and [variables](/templates/variables) you will want to be familiar with.